Psycho Killer: Lyrics

-The French lyrics were supplied by Weymouth.
-According to Frantz, "I told David that Tina's mother is French and that they always spoke French in the home.
+The French lyrics were supplied by Tina Weymouth.
+According to Chris Frantz, "I told David that Tina's mother is French and that they always spoke French in the home.
 Tina agreed to do it and just sat down and did it in a little over an hour.
 I wrote a couple of more verses, and within a few hours, 'Psycho Killer' was more or less done."

 Later releases

 Talking Heads performed the song on the BBC2 television show The Old Grey Whistle Test on January 31, 1978.
 The performance was later released on a DVD compilation of performances from the show.

 A live version recorded in 1977 for radio broadcast was released on The Name of This Band Is Talking Heads in 1982, featuring an additional verse not heard in the studio version, and the later CD release included a second, later live version from the Remain in Light tour.
 In 1984, another live version was included on the soundtrack for the band's concert movie Stop Making Sense.
 The film opens with Byrne alone onstage, announcing "'Hi.
-I've got a tape I want to play'...[and] strumming maniacally like Richie Havens," playing an acoustic version of "Psycho Killer", backed only by a Roland TR-808 drum machine whose sound appears to be issuing from a boombox.
+I've got a tape I want to play'...[and] strumming maniacally like Richie Havens", playing an acoustic version of "Psycho Killer", backed only by a Roland TR-808 drum machine whose sound appears to be issuing from a boombox.